TheRemyyy/velox-framework/README.md

 npm create velox@latest
 ```

-This will set up a complete workspace with TypeScript, Vite, and Velox pre-configured.
+This command sets up a complete workspace with TypeScript, Vite, and Velox pre-configured.

----

-## ⚡ Quick Start
+## Quick Start

 ### 1. The Basics

-Velox uses **Signals** for state.
+Velox uses **Signals** for state management.
 No class components, no complex `this` binding.

 ```tsx
 // src/App.tsx